Roland Juno-60 Load and Save Instructions For Cassette or Wav File

 So, there are several ways to load sounds into your synth.
 Just let us know which synth or sampler you’re working with in the “comments” section of our order form and we will take care of the rest.

 Most sounds are available for download delivery.
 For more info on how to load sounds via midi, check out our “Sysex Made Simple” page.
-You can also find out more about all our “available formats over here”.

 If you have any questions or problems with the e-mail delivery we will be happy to assist.
 Our customer support rules!